 Nicotine is a highly addictive substance.
 Additionally, these products may be attractive to kids.
 Using e-cigarettes may lead kids to try other tobacco products—including conventional cigarettes—which are known to cause disease and lead to premature death.

-Although e-cigarettes may be marketed as a tool to help smokers quit, they have not been submitted for FDA evaluation or approval and there is no evidence to support those claims.
+Although e-cigarettes might be marketed as a tool to help smokers quit, they have not been submitted for FDA evaluation or approval and there is no evidence to support those claims.
+There are currently no electronic cigarettes that are FDA-approved for therapeutic purposes.
 There are, however, a number of FDA-approved quit-aids available to smokers, including: